Odakyu 7000 series LSE

 The Odakyu 7000 series LSE (小田急7000形, Odakyū 7000-gata) (Luxury Super Express) was an electric multiple unit (EMU) train type operated from December 1980 to July 2018 by Odakyu Electric Railway on "Romancecar" limited express services in Japan.

 Design

 The 7000 series LSE trains were the first new "Romancecars" introduced since the Odakyu 3100 series NSE 17 years previously.
 The overall styling represented an evolution of the 3100 series design, with 11 articulated cars mounted on shared bogies.
 The external livery of orange vermilion, grey, and white was also identical to that carried by the 3100 series.
-The passenger doors continued the folding style, but were automatically operated instead of the manually-operated doors of the 3100 series.
+The passenger doors continued the folding style, but were automatically operated instead of the manually operated doors of the 3100 series.

 Operations

-The 7000 series LSE sets are normally used on Hakone and Super Hakone services between Shinjuku and Hakone-Yumoto, and on Sagami services.
+The 7000 series LSE sets were normally used on Hakone and Super Hakone services between Shinjuku and Hakone-Yumoto, and on Sagami services.

 Formations

-The four 11-car articulated sets are formed as follows, with car 1 at the Odawara and Hakone end.
+The four 11-car articulated sets were formed as follows, with car 1 at the Odawara and Hakone end.

-Cars 2, 5, 7, and 10 each have one single-arm pantograph.
+Cars 2, 5, 7, and 10 each had one single-arm pantograph.